abanicaisse/hng-be-stage-4-group-15/README.md

 This project was built for HNG Stage 4 Backend Task by Group 15.

 ### Team Members
-- Abanica Isse - Lead Developer
+- Aba Nicaisse - Lead Developer

 ---